athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Kingmaker/Tulvak.md

     desc: "`pf2:1` (concentrate,occult,polymorph) The green hag can take on the appearance of any Medium humanoid woman.
 This doesn't change her Speed or her attack and damage bonuses with her Strikes, but might change the damage type her Strikes deal (typically to bludgeoning).\n\n* * *\n"

   - name: "Enfeebling Humors"
-    desc: " (occult) A creature damaged by a hag's claw must succeed at a DC 30 Fortitude check save or be [[Conditions/Enfeebled 1|Enfeebled 1]] for 1 day.
-On a critical failure, or if it gets hit again and fails its save a second time, it's [[Conditions/Enfeebled 1|Enfeebled 2]] for 1 day."
+    desc: " (occult) A creature damaged by a hag's claw must succeed at a DC 30 Fortitude check save or be [[Conditions/Enfeebled|Enfeebled 1]] for 1 day.
+On a critical failure, or if it gets hit again and fails its save a second time, it's [[Conditions/Enfeebled|Enfeebled 2]] for 1 day."

   - name: "Exhale Miasma"
     desc: "`pf2:2` (occult) The green hag exhales a miasma of green vapors.
-Each living creature in a 15-foot cone is affected by her enfeebling humors (attemping a save as normal).\n\nShe can't use Exhale Miasma again for 1d4 rounds."
+Each living creature in a @Template[cone|distance:15] is affected by her enfeebling humors (attemping a save as normal).\n\nShe can't use Exhale Miasma again for 1d4 rounds."

   - name: "Unsettling Revelation"
     desc: "`pf2:r` (emotion,fear,mental,visual) **Frequency** once per hour\n\n**Trigger** Tulvak uses Change Shape to assume her natural shape\n\n**Effect** Tulvak's transformation into her true form is particularly revolting and can sicken those who aren't prepared for it.
-All creatures within 30 feet of Tulvak when she takes this reaction must attempt a DC 30 Will check save or become [[Conditions/Sickened 1|Sickened 1]] ([[Conditions/Sickened 1|Sickened 2]] on a critical failure)."
+All creatures within 30 feet of Tulvak when she takes this reaction must attempt a DC 30 Will check save or become [[Conditions/Sickened|Sickened 1]] ([[Conditions/Sickened|Sickened 2]] on a critical failure)."

 ```